Your BIM Plan does not weigh enough

 Unfortunately, this seems to be a common occurrence in the BIM world, both in specifications and in plans which are bloated with every conceivable requirement & minor detail, or just plain waffle.
 Many BIM plans are more of a CAD manual or training handbook.

 I prefer a minimum of detail, with a focus on the stuff that really matters.
-So although my plan did have a sparse feel about it, it included all the important information.
+So although my plan did have a sparse, maybe spartan feel about it, it included all the important information.

 It sounds like a cheesy advert for luxury goods, but quality really is more important than quantity.
 My post ‘Less is More” describes this in more detail.